dechamps/videojitter/FAQ.md

 In many of the cases described above, looking at the recording waveform (e.g. in an audio editor such as Audacity) will often provide visual hints as to what the problem may be.
-For example, the following waveform shows evidence of PWM in the form of a high-frequency, low-amplitude periodic signal superimposed on white frames only:
+For example, the following waveform shows evidence of display backlight PWM in the form of a high-frequency, low-amplitude periodic signal superimposed on white frames only:

 <img src="img/pwm.png">